rajen-shres/cobalt/docs/cobalt/django_for_porkchops.rst

 for you.

 The way into the database is through a Model.
-Let's assume you have created your Django project and called it inventory and you have added an application called warehouse.
+Let's assume you have created your Django project and called it **Inventory** and you have added an application called **warehouse**.
 If you look in the directory inventory/warehouse you will find a file called models.py, and this is where you're database definitions will go.